abulka/generator-electron-flask/README.md

-runelectron-exe| runs the final electron based app runflask| Run flask in development mode using `python src-flask-server/app.py` runflask-exe| run the flask executable that was built by Pyinstaller. runflask-exe-inside-electron| run the flask executable which has been embedded inside the electron app whos-on-port-5000| see who is running on port 5000 which is the default flask server port - handy just in case flask is still running and wasn't killed when the electron app exited.
+runelectron-exe| runs the final electron based app runflask| Run flask in development mode using `python src-flask-server/app.py` runflask-exe| run the flask executable that was built by Pyinstaller. runflask-exe-inside-electron| run the flask executable which has been embedded inside the electron app - use for debugging whos-on-port-5000| see who is running on port 5000 which is the default flask server port - handy just in case flask is still running and wasn't killed when the electron app exited.
 Kill it using `kill pid` using the process id listed.

 ## Typical workflow